-Hi there!
-You found our list of useful Slack apps for remote teams!
+You found our list of the best Slack apps!

 Slack is a communication platform that enables remote teams to chat in real time through channels, threads, and direct messages.
 In addition to Slack’s normal features, users can add Slack apps, which are software programs that expand Slack’s capabilities.
-For examples, apps add functions such as video chats, games, document libraries, and workflow boards.
+For example, apps add functions such as video chat, games, document libraries, and workflow boards.

 This post contains: